IBM VPC Licensing

 - Regular Monitoring: Monitor the number of vCPUs assigned to VMs or containers running IBM software to ensure accurate license tracking.

-- Use Compliance Tools: Implement tools like IBM License Metric Tool (ILMT) or BigFix Inventory to report VPC consumption accurately and ensure compliance with licensing terms.
+- Use Compliance Tools: Implement tools like the IBM License Metric Tool (ILMT) or BigFix Inventory to accurately report VPC consumption and ensure compliance with licensing terms.

 - Understand Product Licensing Terms: Thoroughly review and understand the licensing terms for each IBM product using VPC licensing to avoid any misunderstandings or miscalculations.